ceu-lang/ceu/docs/manual/v0.30/ceu-v0.30.md

 #### Vectors

-A vector In Céu is a dynamic and contiguous collection of elements of the same type.
+A vector in Céu is a dynamic and contiguous collection of variables of the same type.

 A [vector declaration](../statements/#vectors) specifies its type and maximum